IBM-Blockchain-Archive/marbles/utils/obc-js/README.md

 ```

 ### obc.block_stats(id, [callback])
-Get statsitics on a particular block in the chain.
+Get statistics on a particular block in the chain.
 Example Response:

 ```js